jpc-hpe/my_nvim_config/README.md

 But I left commented code on how to modify the lualine sections without overriding them.

+### markdownlint-cli2

+This tool can only be configured either by a file in the current directory or by explicitly passing a configuration file.
+To complicate things further, it turns out that this is called twice (once by `none-ls`, another by `nvim-lint`).
+I added 2 plugin files to reconfigure them so in both cases the configuration in `.markdownlint-cli2.yaml` in nvim config folder is used.

 ## Misc infos

 No change in the environment, just some infos I gathered: